Heuristic (psychology): Recognition heuristic

 The recognition heuristic exploits the basic psychological capacity for recognition in order to make inferences about unknown quantities in the world.
 For two alternatives, the heuristic is:If one of two alternatives is recognized and the other not, then infer that the recognized alternative has the higher value with respect to the criterion.
 For example, in the 2003 Wimbledon tennis tournament, Andy Roddick played Tommy Robredo.
 If one has heard of Roddick but not of Robredo, the recognition heuristic leads to the prediction that Roddick will win.
 The recognition heuristic exploits partial ignorance, if one has heard of both or no player, a different strategy is needed.
 Studies of Wimbledon 2003 and 2005 have shown that the recognition heuristic applied by semi-ignorant amateur players predicted the outcomes of all gentlemen single games as well and better than the seedings of the Wimbledon experts (who had heard of all players), as well as the ATP rankings.
 The recognition heuristic is ecologically rational (that is, it predicts well) when the recognition validity is substantially above chance.
 In the present case, recognition of players' names is highly correlated with their chances of winning.

 Take-the-best

 The take-the-best heuristic exploits the basic psychological capacity for retrieving cues from memory in the order of their validity.
 Based on the cue values, it infers which of two alternatives has a higher value on a criterion.
 Unlike the recognition heuristic, it requires that all alternatives are recognized, and it thus can be applied when the recognition heuristic cannot.
 For binary cues (where 1 indicates the higher criterion value), the heuristic is defined as:

-Search rule: Search cues in the order of their validity v.

-Stopping rule: Stop search on finding the first cue that discriminates between the two alternatives (i.e., one cue values are 0 and 1).

-Decision rule: Infer that the alternative with the positive cue value (1) has the higher criterion value).

 The validity vi of a cue i is defined as the proportion of correct decisions ci: